-- Recon A. Dye serves this purpose in Pokemon X. Yes, the Author Avatar.
+- Recon A. Dye serves this purpose in Pokémon X. Yes, the Author Avatar.
 Leads to a lot of You Look Familiar.

-- Earl of College Roomies From Hell personifies this trope.
+- Earl of College Roomies from Hell!!! personifies this trope.

 - Butterwort, the insane one-eyed rabbit, in Murry Purry Fresh And Furry is always showing up in various jobs.
 Lampshaded here.

 - Vess MacMeal from Platypus Comix first appeared in Keiki comic, as a spokesgirl for a blackmailing service.
 She later starred in her own comic, as a teacher.
 Today, she runs a Q&A column in Portland, Oregon periodical BANG!
-The Entertainment Paper, and claims to have many other side jobs.
+Magazine, and claims to have many other side jobs.
 Incidentally, her name intentionally sounds similar to that of Tress MacNeille, who voiced Lindsay Naegle in The Simpsons.